kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 - Pewter city has ethers
 - Cerulean mart sells escape rope per Yellow version
 - Lavender town has max ethers
-- Fuschia mart sells hyper potions per Yellow version
+- Fuchsia mart sells hyper potions per Yellow version
 - Saffron city has elixers
 - Cinnabar island has max elixers

-#### Full 151 Pokemon Availability
+#### Full Pokemon Availability
+All Pokemon can be caught within a single game pak, but rarity and location sometimes differs with game pak version.
 - route 22 super rod data has changed to give psyduck & poliwag
 - sandshrew (5.1%) and ekans (5.1%) on route 3
 - bulbasaur on route 4 (4.3%)